dennyzhang/quantcodedenny.com/README.md

 # Top Offerings
 - Core Toolkit: An easy-to-use, open-source library that parses unstructured data from news and filings, feeding it into a configurable LLM pipeline.
+-- stock_sentiment: This tool empowers engineers to automate stock sentiment analysis with precision and speed.
+It combines two core capabilities: parsing recent news headlines to extract market sentiment and insights, and parsing SEC filings to surface key financial and risk information.
+Both streams are fed into a configurable LLM pipeline, allowing you to run fast local tests with lightweight models or perform high-accuracy production analysis.
+Designed for modularity and reuse, it integrates seamlessly into your workflows—turning raw data into actionable insights without manual reading.

 - LLM Quant Playbooks: A collection of pre-built, reusable workflows for specific tasks, such as generating risk scores from 10-K reports or analyzing sentiment from news headlines.